Joyanalyst/Joyanalyst/README.md

 # Hi, I'm Joy,

-I am a data-driven educator and analyst with 2 years of experience using **Excel**, **Power BI**, and **AI tools** to improve academic performance and enhance school operations.
-I specialize in transforming raw data into actionable insights that support better teaching, improved learning outcomes, and stronger parent satisfaction.
+With 2 years of hands‑on experience leveraging Excel and Power BI, I’ve transformed raw data into actionable insights that deliver measurable results.
+My journey began in the education sector, where I applied analytical tools and AI solutions to improve performance, satisfaction, and engagement.

 ##  What I’ve Achieved
--  **30% improvement in students’ academic performance** through data-informed lesson planning and targeted interventions.
+- Performance Growth: Designed and implemented data‑driven strategies that boosted academic outcomes by 30%.
+- Customer Satisfaction: Partnered with parents to ensure transparency and trust, leading to stronger relationships and retention.
--  **50% increase in teacher input and dedication** by introducing AI-assisted workflows and structured performance insights.
+- Collaboration: Worked closely with teachers to refine methodologies, resulting in a 50% increase in teacher input and dedication.
--  **20% growth in school population**, supported by data-driven customer feedback initiatives for parents.
+- Expansion: Contributed to a 20% growth in student population, showcasing my ability to drive organizational growth.

 ##  Tools & Skills
 - Excel (data cleaning, Power Pivot, Power Query, dashboards)